MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 # What Is The Definition Of Load?

-There's no one right answer to this question, but there's a **useful answer** for this discussion.
+There’s no one right answer to this question, but there’s a **useful answer** for this discussion.

 --